4 arrested in connection to homicide of man 26-year-old man in Waterbury

 Waterbury officials from the Major Crimes, VICE squad, Street Crimes Unit, Auto Theft Task Force, and the Crime Scene Unit of the Forensic Division provided assistance in the investigation.

-Officials investigating the scene of the shooting concluded that gunfire came from a dark colored SUV directed at a crowd of people standing in the area of Woodlawn Terrace and Willow Street.
-Thereafter, the SUV left the scene at a high rate of speed and a officials initiated a city-wide search for the vehicle.
+Officials investigating the scene of the shooting concluded that gunfire came from a dark-colored SUV directed at a crowd of people standing in the area of Woodlawn Terrace and Willow Street.
+Thereafter, the SUV left the scene at a high rate of speed, and officials initiated a city-wide search for the vehicle.

-On May 15th at approximately 1:40 a.m., a black SUV was seen traveling on Hamilton Avenue toward Pearl Lake Road, and was suspected of being the vehicle connected to the shooting by officers of the VICE Unit.
+On May 15 at approximately 1:40 a.m., a black SUV was seen traveling on Hamilton Avenue toward Pearl Lake Road, and VICE Unit officers suspected the was vehicle connected to the shooting.
 Officers determined the vehicle was reported as stolen from Groton and proceeded to conduct a motor vehicle stop to no avail, as the driver continued to lead officers on a pursuit.

 The Office of the Chief Medical Examiner determined Colon’s manner of death as homicide.